Derivation of the Lorentz transformation without the use of Einstein's second postulate: Step 11: The odd function

-\dots can be written as \BEq \d(v) = -vf(v^2)\g(v), \EEq since $\g(v)$ is even.
-[NOTE: The newly introduced function $f$ of $v^2$ will turn out to be a constant!
+{\bf NOTE:} The newly introduced function $f$ of $v^2$ will turn out to be a constant.
 Actually, one of the goals of the remaining steps of this derivation is to show that $f$ is a constant.
-It will later be identifies with $1/c^2$.]
-Therefore, \BEq
+It will later be identified with $1/c^2$.